sbarex/QLMarkdown/README.md

 ### Inline local images

-In the [Advanced options panel](#advanced-options), you can enable the Inline image extension required to preview images within the Quick Look window by injecting the images as base64 data into the HTML code.
+You can enable the Inline image extension required to preview images within the Quick Look window by injecting the images into the HTML code.
 The Quick Look extension, for security limitations, cannot access to the local images defined inside the Markdown code, so embedding the data it's a way around the limitation.

 For security reasons are handled only URLs without schema (e.g., `./image.jpg`, `image.jpg` or `assets/image.jpg`), or with the `file` schema (e.g.,  `file:///Users/username/Documents/image.jpg`) referring to existing files with an image mime type.
 With the `file://` schema you *must always set the full path*.
 For images inside the same folder of the Markdown file do not use the  `file://` schema and also the path `./` is optional.